17 Tactics to Create Engaging & SEO-Friendly Content

 - Optimize internal linking.
 Find the most optimal keyword or keyword phrase, and hyperlink it to an internal page of significance.
 One look through this article and you’ll quickly understand how much effort goes into internal linking.

-- Optimize for external links.
-Especially if you’re in a news-related industry where content depends on exposure of possible advertisers.
+- Use external links.
+This is especially important if you’re in a news-related industry where content depends on the exposure of possible advertisers.
 A simple followed link in the text can create a strong relationship with that prospective advertiser.
+Linking to authoritative information can instill trust in readers, as well.

 Just make sure all internal/external links flow with the theme of your article.